CardCaster-UCD/CardCasterGame/ProjectDocument.md

 Sword System-

 The main difficulty in implementing the sword system was the animation.
 [I used this tutorial as a guide](https://youtu.be/p6Klz_NZpEQ).
 The way it works is that the sword controller [sets a trigger in the animator](https://github.com/CardCaster-UCD/CardCasterGame/blob/bae8ab721019fed36fdb5d32186be88897abcc13/Assets/Scripts/SwordController.cs#L27) whenever the spacebar is pressed.
 The animator uses a finite state machine, and knows which way to swing the sword based on the [values set in the player movement script](https://github.com/CardCaster-UCD/CardCasterGame/blob/bae8ab721019fed36fdb5d32186be88897abcc13/Assets/Scripts/PlayerMovement.cs#L69).
+I also implemented idly facing in each direction to get this working, [using an example from the same tutorial series](https://youtu.be/Vfq13LRggwk).

 ![](./Docs/images/SwordBlendTree.png) ![](./Docs/images/Sword.gif)